Introduction of the Study

 This is a break down of success rate by round:

 With the QBs we found a 2nd band of success in the 2.07 to 3.03 range, and this is the reason for the color bands in the charts above - to break down the analysis into every 9 picks rather than each round.
-Here is the same break down with TEs:
+However, with RBs we don't really learn anything new from this:

 If you found this article helpful, here are some other articles I have written that you might also find helpful: